 Sopheap* was only 13 when she disappeared from her family in Cambodia—trafficked to another country and sold into sexual slavery.

-More than five years later, her family knew it was unlikely they would ever hear from her again, until one day, a ray of hope.
-Sopheap courageously got a message through to the chief of her village, telling him where she was and pleading for help to escape and come home.
+More than five years later, her family knew it was unlikely they would ever hear from her again.
+Then, a ray of hope.
+Sopheap courageously got a message through to the chief of her village, telling him where she was and pleading for help to come home.

-A Samaritan’s Team had recently begun working in Sopheap’s village and developed a deep relationship with the community.
-In desperation, the chief went to a Samaritan’s Purse team for help.
+A Samaritan’s Purse team had recently begun to work in Sopheap’s village and developed a deep relationship with the community.
+In desperation, the chief went to them for help.

-Thanks to partners like you, Samaritan’s Purse is working in Cambodia, and many other countries in South Asia, to prevent trafficking and exploitation.
-The team in Sopheap’s village knew that God was compelling them to do something to help her.
-So, they connected with two partners specializing in rescuing trafficking victims.
+With your partnership, Samaritan’s Purse focus in Cambodia and many other countries is trafficking prevention.
+But the team knew that God was compelling them to do something to help rescue Sopheap.
+So, they connected with two partners specializing in the rescue of trafficking victims.